Full List: Social Media Posts That Can Lead to Deportation in US and Revocation of Visa

 Read also

-Separately, the US Department of State (DOS) is running a surveillance programme called “Catch and Revoke”.
-This programme used AI-assisted reviews of tens of thousands of visa holders’ social media accounts to identify political activity or behaviour considered harmful to US foreign policy.
+Separately, the US Department of State (DOS) is running a surveillance programme called 'Catch and Revoke', using AI-assisted reviews of tens of thousands of visa holders’ social media accounts to identify political activity or behaviour considered harmful to US foreign policy.

-Visa revocations were carried out under DOS’s prudential revocation authority based on “suspected” ineligibility, including derogatory information from other agencies.
-Revocations extended beyond antisemitic activity to arrests or convictions for offences such as DUIs.
+Visa revocations were carried out under DOS’s prudential revocation authority based on suspected ineligibility, including derogatory information from other agencies, with revocations extending beyond antisemitic activity to arrests or convictions for offences such as DUIs.

-Foreign nationals reported receiving emails informing them of visa revocation and urging voluntary departure.
-The emails warned that remaining in the US could lead to arrest and deportation.
+Foreign nationals reported receiving emails informing them of visa revocation and urging voluntary departure, and these messages warned that remaining in the US could lead to arrest and deportation.

 Read also

-The USC Gould Immigration Clinic’s Immigrant Legal Assistance Center (ILAC) is constantly offering free, confidential consultations and legal assistance to members of the USC Trojan Family, including students, staff, faculty, contract employees, and immediate family members who might be at risk of deportation or who had questions about their legal status.
+The USC Gould Immigration Clinic’s Immigrant Legal Assistance Center (ILAC) is offering free, confidential consultations and legal assistance to members of its Trojan Family, including students, staff, faculty, contract employees, and immediate family members who might be at risk of deportation or who have questions about their legal status.

 Immigration legal advice is recommended for students, workers, and green card holders facing social media scrutiny.

-Deportation risk increases as DHS enforces immigration laws through refusal of admission, detention, and removal proceedings.
+The risk of deportation is increasing as the American DHS enforces immigration laws through refusal of admission, detention, and removal proceedings.
 Photo credit: USinNigeria/x

 Source: Twitter

-Legit.ng earlier reported that the United States Department of Homeland Security (DHS) announced that 18 Nigerians had been added to its deportation list, bringing the total number of individuals set for removal to 97.
+Legit.ng earlier reported that the US Department of Homeland Security had announced that 18 Nigerians had been added to its deportation list, bringing the total number of individuals set for removal to 97.

-The update was contained in a statement published on the DHS website on February 10, 2026.
-According to the DHS, the arrests formed part of a coordinated crackdown across several U.S. states led by Immigration and Customs Enforcement (ICE) officials.
+The update was contained in a statement published on the DHS website on February 10, 2026, with the arrests part of a coordinated crackdown led by Immigration and Customs Enforcement officials.

-The agency explained that the new names were included under its expanded nationwide enforcement operation targeting immigrants convicted of serious crimes.
+The agency explained that the new names were included under its expanded nationwide enforcement operation across several American states, targeting immigrants convicted of any serious crimes.

 Source: Legit.ng